Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Problem Formulation

-This approach is theoretically underpinned by the following lemma, which establishes the equivalence between the relaxed penalty problem and the original discrete problem for sufficiently large penalty parameters. \begin{lemma}[\cite{wu2024quantized}] For any fixed channel vector $\mathbf{h}$, there exists a threshold $\rho_0 > 0$ such that for all $\rho > \rho_0$, the (local) optimal solution for $\mathbf{x}_{\operatorname{dd}, d}$ in the penalty-based problem \eqref{sec4_prob:penalty_model_anm} is identical to that of the original discrete problem \eqref{sec3_prob:origin_atomic_norm}. \end{lemma} While penalty methods have been successfully applied to problems like quantized precoding \cite{Shao2019, wu2024quantized, wu2023efficient}, our current formulation \eqref{sec4_prob:penalty_model_anm} introduces distinct complexities.
+While penalty methods have been successfully applied to problems like quantized precoding \cite{Shao2019, wu2024quantized, wu2023efficient}, our current formulation \eqref{sec4_prob:penalty_model_anm} introduces distinct complexities.
 Unlike prior works that optimize a single variable, our objective function features a bilinear coupling between the optimization variables $\mathbf{x}_{\operatorname{dd}, d}$ and $\mathbf{h}$.
 This coupling creates a neither convex nor concave objective function with potential saddle points, complicating the convergence analysis.
-Furthermore, the inclusion of the atomic norm regularizer $\|\mathbf{h}\|_{\mathcal{A}}$ precludes simple gradient-based updates for $\mathbf{h}$, necessitating sophisticated proximal operations.
+Furthermore, the inclusion of the atomic norm regularizer $\|\mathbf{h}\|_{\mathcal{A}}$ precludes simple gradient-based updates for $\mathbf{h}$.
 Addressing these challenges requires a tailored algorithmic framework capable of handling the biconvex structure and the atomic norm regularization efficiently, which we develop in the next section.